jEnbuska/none-dux/README.md

 Immutability is taken care of by middlewares and published by child reducers

-State can be safely extended without any predefined shape
+Reducers can be safely extended without any predefined shape.
 ```
 function grow() {
   return function (nonedux) {